Hal0g3n/Writeups/docs/Elijah's Sequential CTF.md

 ### Competitive Programming 🤓
 Fine... we do it the normal way then 😡

-> [!TIP]
+!!!
+TIP
-> You can skip this entire section this out by just plugging the problem statement into a LLM of your choice...\
+    You can skip this entire section this out by just plugging the problem statement into a LLM of your choice...<br>
-> I used DeepSeek and it gave the algorithm instantly 😎
+    I used DeepSeek and it gave the algorithm instantly 😎

 #### Prerequisites: Big-😮 notation
-Time complexity is usually denoted with the big-O notation 😮, meaning bounded growth \
+Time complexity is usually denoted with the big-O notation 😮, meaning bounded growth <br>
 So a simple for loop would be $O(n)$ where $n$ is the number of times the loop runs.

 #### Subtask 1: $n < 10^4$ or $O(n^2)$
 Starting off, this seems like a Dynamic Programming (DP) problem.
 Following the DP intuition 🧠, we define a function

 $$
 dp(i) = \text{max sastisfaction solving the $i$-th problem last}
 $$